Third Month Fair

-The Third Month Fair is one of the most important festivals celebrated by the Bai people of southwest China.
+The Third Month Fair (Bai language: salwa zix) is one of the most important festivals celebrated by the Bai people of southwest China.
 It includes a street bazaar, performances, sports, and games, and takes place annually in Dali City, Yunnan.
 The fair lasts several days, starting on the 15th day of the third month of the Chinese calendar (in April or May of the Gregorian calendar).
-In 2023, it begins on May 4.
+In 2025, it begins on April 12.

 Legendary origins

-The festival is also known as the Market of Guanyin, Guanyin being the goddess of mercy in Chinese Buddhism.
+The festival is also known as the Market of Guanyin, Guanyin being the bodhisattva of mercy in Chinese Buddhism.
 It is said that Guanyin came to ancient Dali on the 15th day of the third month of the Chinese calendar, so an annual temple celebration was established on that day.

 An alternative origin story says that the festival celebrates the marriage of a princess, from the family of the dragon king of Erhai Lake, and a fisherman.
 The princess and the fisherman went to an annual market, held by gods and goddesses on the 15th day of the third month, that had precious stones and medicinal herbs.
-A version of this story says that the market was on the moon, and the couple went to buy fishing materials but did not find any.
-This celestial market (or a new market inspired by it) was moved to earth, and it became the Third Month Street Fair.
+A version of this story says that the market was on the Moon, and the couple went to buy fishing materials but did not find any.
+This celestial market (or a new market inspired by it) was moved to Earth, and it became the Third Month Street Fair.